 A large, Tier 1 supplier to the rail industry was awarded a new contract for supply of hub bearings.
 The bearing technology was new but had performed well through durability and functional testing based on prototype test parts.
-Through prototype production, the final assembly process was developed and optimised, eliminating the need for costly rework activities.
+Through prototype production, the final assembly process was developed and optimized, eliminating the need for costly rework activities.

 Shortly after full-scale production commenced, there were a number of non-conforming bearings being rejected in the final assembly line.
-A Six Sigma black belt project was authorised to understand the reasons for the non-conformance and return the line to both capacity and capability.
+A Six Sigma black belt project was authorized to understand the reasons for the non-conformance and return the line to both capacity and capability.

 Due to the volume of parts required by the customer it was necessary to install a temporary inspection and rework line adjacent to the final assembly line.
 The costs associated with inspection and rework were significant, but none of the costs could be passed on to the customer.